Cobbler, Cobbler, Mend my Shoe!

 See more about Jane Parker later

-The first child of Samuel and Jane was Mary Ann Barker, born 9th April 1859 at 4 Court, Edward Street, Sheffield.
+The first child of Samuel and Jane was Mary Ann Barker, born 9th April 1850 at 4 Court, Edward Street, Sheffield.
 Father Samuel Barker a boot closer, mother, Jane Barker, formerly Parker.

 In 1841, living at Savile Street were Samuel a shoemaker, aged 36, Mary Ann 33, and children, James (William/Wilson?) aged 13, Samuel aged 12, Albert 6, Emma 4, and Martha and Elizabeth twins, aged 7 months.

-As the twins were born c1840, they ought to have birth cer, which would confirm the mothers surname, so I ordered their details.
+As the twins were born c1840, they ought to have birth certificates, which would confirm the mothers surname, so I ordered their details.
 Mother was Mary Ann Wilson, father Samuel (Cordwainer), they were born in Mancester, Long Mill Gate.

 It is unclear why Samuel and Mary Ann would be in Manchester in November 1840, Sheffield April 1841, Manchester 1851, and back to Sheffield by 1861.